 10. References

-The references section includes all the sources mentioned in the synopsis.
-Make sure that these references are correctly formatted based on the selected citation style and that each source is accurately cited within the text.
+The references section lists all sources used in the synopsis.
+First, ensure these references follow the chosen citation style correctly.
+Then, check that each source is properly cited in the text.

 Source: